 Research and development.
 Our research and development expenses consist primarily of employee-related costs for our engineering, product, and design teams, compensation expenses related to key personnel from acquisitions and allocated overhead.
+These groups are responsible for the design, development, testing, delivery of new technologies and features, and support of our self-serve platform.
+We continue to focus our product development efforts on adding new features and enhancing the functionality and ease of use of our offerings.
 Additionally, research and development expenses include internal development-related third-party hosting fees.
 We have expensed almost all of our research and development costs as they were incurred.